leviemery/TrussWorthy/README.md

 # TrussWorthy
-Trussworthy code for mechanics at BU
+Group Trussworthy's truss analysis code for Mechanics at BU